 Each school within MPS has a school social worker as part of the faculty.
-Many social workers in MPS are bilingual, including Spanish, Laotian, Hmong, Arabic, and sign language.
+Many social workers in MPS are bilingual; among the languages included are Spanish, Laotian, Hmong, Arabic, and sign language.
 If you have specific concerns or would like to speak to a school social worker about your child, please contact your child’s school.

-The mission of school social work services is to ensure academic success, educational equity, and social justice.
+The mission of school social work services is to ensure academic success, education equity, and social justice.